Posted on Thursday, 12th September 2013 by Dennis DampPrint This Post

 It is just too early to tell how this will all shake out but I must say I’m apprehensive and fear that the excellent medical care and services we now receive may be compromised.
 My preference is to stay in the FEHB program.
 Maybe it’s just because the FEHB has worked well for my family for over 4o years now.
 The old saying “If it isn’t broke don’t fix it” may apply here.

-- Request a FREE Retirement Benefits Summary & Analysis from a local adviser.
-A sample analysis is available for your review.
+- Request a Retirement Benefits Summary & Analysis from a local adviser.
 Includes projected annuity payments, income verses expenses, FEGLI, and TSP projections.

 Visit our other informative sites